department-of-veterans-affairs/caseflow/README.md

 Install pdftk using the instructions from here:
 [https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg]()

+Note this link was found on Stack Overflow and is not the same link that is on the pdftk website.
+The version on the website does not work on recent versions of OSX (Sierra and El Capitan).

 ## Running Caseflow in isolation
 To try Caseflow without going through the hastle of connecting to VBMS and VACOLS, just tell bundler